ekta1810/Heart-Disease-Predictor/README.md

 # ❤️ Heart Disease Prediction System

-A Machine Learning-based web application that predicts the likelihood of heart disease using patient health parameters and provides real-time predictions through a Streamlit interface.
+A Machine Learning-based web application that predicts the risk of heart disease using patient health parameters and provides real-time predictions through a Streamlit interface.

 ## 🚀 Features